orsharon7/github-copilot-masterclass/03-creating-mcp-server.md

     mcp.run(transport='stdio')
 ```

-Make sure the .env file has values.
-Sample:
+This code creates an MCP server with two powerful tools:

+* **generate_feature_idea**: Channels Steve Jobs' visionary approach to generate product feature ideas based on understanding user needs
+* **generate_feature_spec**: Creates detailed feature specifications in Steve's distinctive style that GitHub Copilot can use for implementation

+The code follows several key patterns:

+* Uses the FastMCP library to create a standardized MCP server interface
+* Connects to Azure OpenAI to power the AI interactions
+* Implements helper functions that handle the core logic of generating ideas and specifications
+* Exposes these capabilities as MCP tools using Python decorators
+* Returns formatted markdown to make the results easily readable

+Create a `.env` file with your Azure OpenAI credentials:
 ```env
 # Azure OpenAI Configuration
 AZURE_OPENAI_API_KEY=<api-key>
 AZURE_OPENAI_ENDPOINT=https://<azure-openai-name>.openai.azure.com/
 AZURE_OPENAI_DEPLOYMENT=<model-deploymeny-name>
 ```

-Run `uv run steve-mcp.py` to confirm that everything’s working. (if nothing happens its working)
+Test your server by running: `uv run steve-mcp.py`.
+If the command executes without errors (even if there's no visible output), your server is running correctly.

 > **Note:**
-> 1. The FastMCP class leverages Python type hints and docstrings to automatically generate tool definitions.
-This approach simplifies both the creation and maintenance of MCP tools by ensuring clear, descriptive, and consistent tool interfaces.
+> 1. The FastMCP class leverages Python type hints and docstrings to automatically generate tool definitions, creating clear and consistent tool interfaces.
-> 2. Helper functions are for querying and formatting the data
+> 2. The implementation functions separate the business logic from the MCP tool interface.
-> 3. The tool execution handler is responsible for actually executing the logic of each tool.
+> 3. The server uses stdio transport for seamless integration with Visual Studio Code.